Paul Schneider (pastor): Nazi opposition

-Buchenwald

-Schneider was incarcerated in Buchenwald, near Weimar, on November 27, 1937, just a few months after the camp opened.
-In the labor commandos, Pastor Schneider watched out for his fellow inmates.
-After being sentenced to solitary confinement, he preached the good news of the Gospel from the window of his prison cell.
-He was moved to the cell when he refused to remove his beret in honour of Hitler on the Führer's birthday, April 20, 1938, and to salute the swastika flag.
+Imprisonment

+While in prison he refused to salute the swastika flag.
 He explained his behaviour by saying "I cannot salute this criminal symbol".
-He also refused, as he had done earlier, the Hitler salute, saying that "you can only receive salvation (Heil) from the Lord and not from a human being".
-From his cell, Schneider accused his captors and encouraged his fellow inmates.
+He also refused, as he had done earlier, the Hitler salute, saying that "you can only receive salvation (Heil) from the Lord and not from a human being."
 On one occasion on Easter Sunday, when thousands of prisoners were assembled for mustering, despite being severely handicapped by previous torture he climbed to the cell window and shouted: "Comrades, listen to me.
 This is Pastor Schneider.
 People are tortured and murdered here.
-So the Lord says, 'I am the resurrection and the life!"
+So the Lord says, 'I am the resurrection and the life!'"
 His speech was interrupted by his tormentors.
-As others had pleaded years earlier, the man who mopped the floors in the solitary confinement building begged Schneider, "Please stop provoking the SS against you...
-They will beat you to death if you continue preaching from your cell window".

 After June 1938 the only reason for Schneider's imprisonment in Buchenwald was his refusal to accept the order to permanently leave his congregations in Dickenschied and Womrath.
 He could have been released from the KZ at any time, if he had agreed to accept this order.
 However, even under severe torture, he refused to do so.

-Death

-On July 18, 1939, Schneider was murdered with a lethal injection of strophanthin in the camp infirmary by Erwin Ding-Schuler.
-Camp officials notified Margarete Schneider of her husband's death and she made the long journey from Dickenschied to retrieve his body in a sealed coffin.
-Despite Gestapo surveillance, hundreds of people and around two hundred fellow pastors attended Schneider's funeral, including many members of the Confessing Church.
-One of the pastors preached at the grave side, “May God grant that the witness of your shepherd, our brother, remain with you and continue to impact on future generations and that it remain vital and bear fruit in the entire Christian Church”.